runwayml/learn/docs/how-to/web-link.md

-# Open Runway from the Browser
+# Open RunwayML from the Browser

 You can create simple web links that will open the RunwayML app to a specific model from a web browser.
 This is super helpful when creating tutorials, links in your workshops, embedding buttons on your website, and opening models directly from a GitHub repository.

 This tutorial will teach you how to create those links and embed them in your website.

-## Creating a link
+## Step 1: Create a Link

-If you [ported your own model](/how-to/import-models) or want to link to an existing model in Runway, all you need is the **username** of the publisher and the **model name**.
+If you [ported your own model](/how-to/import-models) or want to link to an existing model in RunwayML, all you need is the **username** of the publisher and the **model name**.
 To create a web link just follow the format:

 ```
 https://open-app.runwayml.com/?model=genekogan/spade-landscapes